mawrkus/pull-request-review-guide/README.md

-# Practical guide for better, faster pull request review
+# Practical guide for better, faster code reviews

 > "A code review is a dialogue, but it is also a critique of a person’s work, and both reviewer and author should bear in mind the psychology of ownership and criticism.
 Some of the most valuable things that come up during code review are things which different developers can reasonably disagree about, and discussing such things is exactly how we learn and innovate." -- Alexandra Hill, The Art of Giving and Receiving Code Reviews (Gracefully)